Turda

 Turda ([ˈturda]; Torda, [ˈtorda]; Thorenburg; Potaissa) is a city in Cluj County, Transylvania, Romania.
 It is located in the southeastern part of the county, 34.2 km from the county seat, Cluj-Napoca, to which it is connected by the European route E81, and 6.7 km from nearby Câmpia Turzii.

-The city consists of three neighborhoods: Turda Veche, Turda Nouă, and Oprișani.
+The city consists of four neighborhoods: Turda Veche, Turda Nouă, Oprișani, and Poiana.
 It is traversed from west to east by the Arieș River and north to south by its tributary, Valea Racilor.

 History

 Ancient times

 There is evidence of human settlement in the area dating to the Middle Paleolithic, some 60,000 years ago.
+The Potaissa salt mines were worked in the area since prehistoric times.

 The Dacians established a town that Ptolemy in his Geography calls Patreuissa, which is probably a corruption of Patavissa or Potaissa, the latter being more common.
 It was conquered by the Romans, who kept the name Potaissa, between AD 101 and 106, during the rule of Trajan, together with parts of Decebal's Dacia.

-The name Potaissa is first recorded on a Roman milliarium discovered in 1758 in the nearby Aiton commune.
+"Potaissa" is first recorded on a Roman milliarium discovered in 1758 in the nearby Aiton commune.
+The city became a municipium Septimium, and benefited from Ius Italicum, however if it reached the rank of colonia is uncertain.
+At its height it housed as many as 20,000 people.
+About 200 inscriptions were recovered from the now entirely overlapped Roman ruins, many showing vulgarisms such as v/b alternation or simplification of the geminates.